travelmarx/scrapbook101core/docbuild/articles/item-document.md

     </p>
     </dd>
     <dt>updatedBy</dt>
     <dd>This could be a user name or ID.
-For example, if you implement a authentication scheme based on Windows Live, Facebook, or Google, you can use
+For example, if you implement an authentication scheme based on Windows Live, Facebook, or Google, you can use
     the user's email or ID in this field.
     <p class="inset">
         <u>Default</u>: <i>null</i>